 - Now turn off the flame and leave this overnight or for 6-7 hours.
 You may leave it outside or refrigerate.
 Letting this mixture stand for few hours helps the dry dates to soften completely and gives them a “melt in mouth” consistency, which is what makes the khoya so delicious.

 - The next day, heat some ghee [just enough for frying nuts] in a frying pan.
 Fry the almonds, cashews and walnuts and add them to the milk-date mixture.
 Take care to not brown/burn the nuts.

-- Also fry the poppy seeds, coriander seeds and cardamom powder in ghee, being careful to not burn it.
-Add this too to the milk.
+- Also fry the poppy seeds, coriander seeds and cardamom powder in ghee, again being careful to not burn it.
+Add these ingredients too to the milk.

 - Now place the milk vessel on low flame and let it cook, stirring occasionally to make sure it does not burn at the bottom.
 Add the remaining ghee to the milk mixture.
 Keep cooking till the milk browns and only then add sugar.
 Stir till the sugar has melted in.

 - Keep cooking on low flame till the mixture dries up.
 Turn off the flame and add nutmeg [jaiphal] powder.
-Sindhi khoya is ready.
+Your sindhi khoya is ready.